lichess-org/lila/README.md

 | Opera             | 66+     | Reasonable support                                |
 | Safari            | 11.1+   | Reasonable support                                |

-Older browsers (including any version of Internet Explorer) will not work.
-For your own sake, please upgrade.
-Security and performance, think about it!
+If you try to run the software on older browsers such as Internet Explorer, then you should reconsider your choice because you won't get better performance, security and optimization.
+Thank you for understanding.

 ## License

 Lila is licensed under the GNU Affero General Public License 3 or any later version at your choice.
-See [copying](https://github.com/lichess-org/lila/blob/master/COPYING.md) for details.
+Check ["COPYING.MD"](https://github.com/lichess-org/lila/blob/master/COPYING.md) file for details.

 ## Production architecture (as of July 2022)